 GLUTEN-FREE |OIL-FREE | SOY-FREE

-This is a basic recipe for slow cooking dried beans such as pintos, kidneys, cannellinis, chickpeas, and black-eyed peas.
+This is a basic recipe for slow cooking dried beans such as pintos, kidneys, cannellinis, chickpeas, black-eyed peas, and great northern beans.
 To add some flavor to the beans, include the optional onion, garlic, and bay leaves.
-If you prefer them unseasoned, just cook them in water and you will have beans that are ready to use in any kind of recipe calling for cooked beans.
+If you prefer them unseasoned, just cook them in clean water.
+Then you will have beans that are ready to use in any kind of recipe calling for cooked beans.

 - 1 pound (455 g) dried beans, rinsed and picked over